Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Introduction

-\subsection{Justifications for randomization inference: informal and formal diagnostics}
+\subsection{Justifications for randomization inference: Informal and formal diagnostics}

-To justify using a randomization-based inferential procedure, researchers often perform informal diagnostic tests that examine the overall balance after matching.
-A rule of thumb widely appreciated and accepted in empirical comparative effectiveness research is that the absolute standardized mean differences (SMDs) of all covariates are less than $0.1$, or one-tenth of one pooled standard deviation (\citealp{silber2001multivariate}, \citealp{austin2015moving}).
-Some authors have proposed formal statistical procedures that test the equality of multivariate covariate distributions in the treated and matched control groups; notable examples include \citet{rosenbaum2005exact}, \citet{hansen2008covariate}, \citet{austin2009balance}, \citet{chen2016new}, and \citet{yu2020evaluating}, among others.
-However, there is a gap between equality of covariate distributions in the treated and matched control groups and making the randomization assumption in the downstream, \emph{finite-sample} randomization inference.
+To justify using a randomization-based inferential procedure, researchers often perform informal diagnostics based on metrics like the standardized mean differences (SMDs) to examine the covariate balance after matching (\citealp{silber2001multivariate}, \citealp{franklin2014metrics}, \citealp{austin2015moving}) or formal statistical procedures to test the equality of covariate distributions in the treated and matched control groups (e.g., \citet{rosenbaum2005exact}'s crossmatch test).
+However, there is a gap between equality of covariate distributions and the RA: the downstream randomization inference relies solely on the RA and need not assume sampling covariates or potential outcomes from some superpopulation.
+A more detailed review and related discussion can be found in the Supplementary Material A.